By Convo Team • Published April 10, 2026 • Last updated April 10, 2026

 Empathetic, collaborative, steady

-Creates safety, ensures everyone is heard, mediates conflict
+Creates safety, ensures everyone is heard, mediates conflict.

 Drivers get frustrated by long meetings